Table of contents

 - Full-time students may be paid no less than 85 percent of the South Carolina minimum wage (or $6.16) for up to 20 hours of work per week at certain employers, such as work-study programs.

 - Workers under the age of 20 can be paid a training wage of $4.25 during their first 90 days of employment.

 Keep in mind that some counties, cities, and towns may have their own minimum wage laws.
 Be sure to check what local wage laws may apply to you.

 Are there plans to change the South Carolina minimum wage?

 The minimum wage last changed in 2008, when it was raised $0.70 (both federally and in South Carolina) from $6.55 to $7.25.
+South Carolina is one of 19 states with the same minimum wage as the federal rate.
 While it’s likely the minimum wage will remain at $7.25 until the federal minimum wage is increased, there are proponents of instituting a South Carolina minimum wage increase rate separate from the federal rate.

 Just because there’s no plan to change the minimum wage in South Carolina, it doesn’t mean that you shouldn’t keep the possibility in the back of your mind.
 You should always be prepared for any kind of changes that could affect your expenses.
 Here are a few tips:

 - Look at your books: You need to have a full view of your business before you can make plans for the future.
 That means reviewing sales and looking at cash flow.
 Once you have a grasp of the state of your business, you can create a plan for management or growth, which may include hiring.
 Have sales increased to the point where you need more full-time help?
 Or do your sales increase at certain times of the year, in which case seasonal workers might be a better move?